 Honest, Human Support:

 Depression paints with a broad brush.
-But the way it shows up in your life?
-That’s personal.
+But how it shows up in your life is personal.

 The pressure to have it all figured out is overwhelming.
 Whether it’s academic burnout, social isolation, or the crushing weight of expectations, depression can make school feel impossible.
-Therapy helps you navigate this chapter with clarity and self-compassion—no, you don’t have to “just push through.”
+Therapy helps you navigate this chapter with clarity and self-compassion.

 Raising humans is hard enough without depression whispering that you’re failing.
 If you feel disconnected, exhausted, or like you’ve lost yourself in the chaos of parenting, therapy can help you reclaim your sense of self while still showing up for the people who need you.